 If a younger sibling will be at home with you, be sure your child knows how boring it will be at home and how jealous you and the younger sibling are that you don’t get to go to school like a big kid.
 Explain that every day after school you will have special time with your big girl to hear all about her day and have a snack together.

-9. Get your kids back on an early to bed schedule well before school starts.
+10. Get your child back on an early-to-bed schedule well before school starts.

 Most kids begin staying up late in the summer months.
 But if you have to wake your child for school in the morning, then your child has not had enough sleep.
 Children need 9 1/2 to 11 hours of sleep a night, depending on their age and individual physiology.
 (Teens need a minimum of 9.5 hours; toddlers usually do best with 11 hours).
 Getting kids back on schedule so they’re sound asleep by 9pm, so they can wake by themselves at 7am for school takes a couple of weeks of gradually moving the bedtime earlier.